DTJF/gir_headers/ReadMe.md

 instructions on the related library web-sites.
 This may include that you have to care about dependencies by yourself.
 Ie. for Gtk-3.0.bi you'll also need further binaries like GLib-2.0, Pango-1.0, Gdk-3.0 and others.
 Take care that you install matching versions!
-(Nice guys made bundle installers for Gtk, handling this stuff.)
+(Check the Msys2 install.
+Otherwise perhaps a nice guy made a bundle installers for your desired library.)

 Once the binaries are installed, you can benefit from this project.
 Just place the headers folder (named Gir) in the FreeBASIC include